Apply for the Rotary Club of Dundee Centenary Bursary

 - Students who have already started their Masters course are not eligible to apply.

 How to apply

-Complete the Rotary Club of Dundee Centenary Bursary application form, and return it by email to: DJCADLandT@dundee.ac.uk
+Complete the Rotary Club of Dundee Centenary Bursary application form, downloads sections, and return it by email to: DJCADLandT@dundee.ac.uk

 Completed application forms and email should be titled ‘Rotary Club Centenary Bursary’.

 Applications must reach us by Friday 4th August 2023

 Eligible applications will be reviewed by the relevant Programme Directors and Associate Dean of Learning & Teaching and Associate Dean of Quality & Academic Standards and make the final decision on the recipient of the Bursary.
 A member of Rotary Club Dundee will be involved as an Observer in the process.
 The applications will be considered in parallel with other entry requirements, though the main focus for selection will be the information provided in the Rotary Club of Dundee Centenary Bursary application form.

 The donor will be involved in the selection of the Bursary recipient, and they will be kept advised at each stage of the process.

 - Should the Bursary recipient withdraw from the programme during any academic year, any reimbursement of the Bursary will be at the discretion of the Donor.

 - DJCAD will invite the recipient of the Bursary to present their work to the Donor at the end of each academic year.